Ste29/blog-dev/content/post/knowledge-as-a-code.md

 ## Paper
 During my school years I used to learn new stuffs writing them down on papers.
-Writing always helped me organizing concepts and repeating words.
+Writing always helped me organizing concepts and memorizing words.
 However, writing on paper has several downsides:
 1. It requires a lot of paper
 2. Papers occupies space and get lost, or you don't have the right book when you need it